adv100500/FlashLoanCommodityTradeFinance/README.md

 **Advantage of flash loans for the trader:**

-As the whole transaction takes place in seconds, the advantage for the trader is a much lower interest expenses (**hundreds of thousands times**) compared to traditional borrowing.
+As the whole transaction takes place in seconds, the advantage for the trader is a much lower interest expense (**hundreds of thousands times**) compared to traditional borrowing.

 **Definitions**